Radk6/MC-Optimization-Guide/modpack-specific/packs-1.12.2.md

 2. Install the latest version of Cleanroom Loader and copy the contents of the StoneBlock 2 instance to it.
 3. Remove AttributeFix, BetterFPS, Fast Leaf Decay, FastFurnace, FastWorkbench, FoamFix, Fullscreen Windowed, Just Enough Items, RandomPatches, Shadowfacts' Forgelin, ToastControl and VanillaFix
 4. Update Flux Networks, HammerCore (HammerLib), MineTogether and Simply Jetpacks 2 to their lastest versions
-5. Install Fugue, Scalar (2.11.1-3), Had Enough Items and Forgelin-Continuous
+5. Install Fugue, Scalar Legacy, Had Enough Items and Forgelin-Continuous
 6. Make sure you have all of [these mods](https://github.com/Radk6/MC-Optimization-Guide/blob/main/mods-n-stuff/1.12.2.md) installed

 Known issues: None (yet?)